awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 ## Find the latest Amazon Linux AMI using Systems Manager<a name="finding-an-ami-parameter-store"></a>

 Amazon EC2 provides AWS Systems Manager public parameters for AWS\-maintained public AMIs that you can use when launching instances\.
 For example, the EC2\-provided parameter `/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2` is available in all Regions and always points to the latest version of the Amazon Linux 2 AMI in a given Region\.

-The Amazon EC2 AMI public parameters are available from the following paths:
+The Amazon EC2 AMI public parameters are available from the following path:

-+ `/aws/service/ami-amazon-linux-latest`
+ `/aws/service/ami-amazon-linux-latest`
-+ `/aws/service/ami-windows-latest`

 You can view a list of all Linux AMIs in the current AWS Region by using the following command in the AWS CLI\.